Robust Importance Sampling with Adaptive Winsorization: Introduction

 While importance sampling has many applications, from rare-event simulations to Bayesian computation, it can fail spectacularly with a poor choice of sampling distribution $q$.
-Indeed, because $\hat{\theta}_n$ is a ratio of random variables, it can exhibit enormous or even infinite variance, leading to possibly terrible estimates.
+Indeed, because $\hat{\theta}_n$ is a ratio of random variables, it can exhibit enormous or even infinite variance.